How to apply for planning permission

 - An ownership certificate A, B, C or D must be completed stating the ownership of the property or an Agricultural holdings certificate - this is required whether or not the site includes an agricultural holding.
 All agricultural tenants must be notified prior to the submission of the application;

-- Design and access statement (required for applications for new dwellings or if the proposal is in a conservation area or a listed building) - this should outline the design principles and concepts that have been applied to the proposed development and how issues relating to access to the development have been dealt with.
+- Design and access statement (required for major scale proposals or applications for new dwellings if the proposal is in a conservation area) - this should outline the design principles and concepts that have been applied to the proposed development and how issues relating to access to the development have been dealt with.
 Find out more about design and access statements; and

 - Correct application fee